mohawk2/multiplatform-testing/README.md

 ## Introduction
 This repo is for tracking the infrastructure-as-code that will enable **automated** multi-platform testing, specifically the multi-platform aspect of that.

 The concept is to make a reproducible environment for a developer to run the same program automatically on a number of platforms (probably using virtual machines).
+More importantly, they will be able to login to an environment where a problem has arisen and immediately experiment with a fix, leading to a fast dev-cycle.

 ## Terminology
 * wrapper: virtualisation wrapper (vagrant looks good for this)